 Incentivizing Safer Sexual Behavior: Evidence from a Lottery Experiment on HIV Prevention

 , 2016, CEPR Discussion Paper No. DP11542, (Joint with Lucia Corno, Damien de Walque, and Jakob Svensson).
 [Revise and resubmit American Economic Journal: Applied Economics]

-Effect of a micro entrepreneur-based community health delivery program on under-five mortality in Uganda: a cluster-randomized controlled trial, 2016, CEPR Discussion Paper No. DP11515 (Joint with Andrea Guariso, Jakob Svensson and David Yanagizawa-Drott).
+Reducing Child Mortality in the Last Mile: A Randomized Social Entrepreneurship Intervention in Uganda, 2016, CEPR Discussion Paper No. DP11515 (Joint with Andrea Guariso, Jakob Svensson and David Yanagizawa-Drott).

 Can Good Products Drive Out Bad?
 Evidence from Local Markets for (Fake?)
 Antimalarial Medicine in Uganda, 2012, CEPR Discussion Paper Series No. 9114 (with Jakob Svensson and David Yanagizawa-Drott)